hackclub/winter/clive223.md

 i plan to build  a smart music system using rasbery pi , speaker parts and amplifiers, balena sound software , will later be integrated with google voice assistant using linear mic array on rasberry pi.
-I feel excited music systems have been made sing raspi but voice enabled ones have never been tried before i want integrate it into a single system.
+I feel excited music systems have been made using raspi but voice enabled ones have never been tried before.
+I want integrate it into a single system.

 ## Plan